Benjamin Abalos: Political career

 In 1963, Abalos ran for vice mayor of Mandaluyong, which was then a municipality of Rizal, and lost to Nacionalista candidate Renato Lopez, the son of the late mayor Isaac Lopez.

 He ran for Mandaluyong mayor in 1980, losing to the candidate of former President Ferdinand Marcos.
 In 1986, shortly after Marcos was ousted through a popular uprising, President Corazon Aquino appointed him as Officer-in-Charge (OIC) of the then municipality of Mandaluyong.

 As OIC of the town, he ran for the post of mayor and won in the local elections of 1988, the first local elections under the 1987 Constitution.
 He was re-elected two times in the elections of 1992 and 1995, making him one of the two Aquino OIC appointees who survived and secured the constitution-mandated three consecutive terms limit for local officials.
 Abalos made Mandaluyong's cityhood in 1994, also witnessing economic growth brought about by the establishment of new shopping malls and Marketplace, the country's first build-operate-and-transfer and build-transfer (BOT-BT) project.
 He also initiated Land for the Landless and Home for the Homeless Program housing projects, Metro Manila's first Office for Disabled People, and Mandaluyong Collegiate Scholarship in 1996, as well as seeing the construction of Mandaluyong City Medical Center (the city's first tertiary hospital) and the Mandaluyong Manpower and Technical-Vocational Training Center.
 Abalos was a former member of the Laban ng Demokratikong Pilipino later joining the then newly formed Lakas NUCD-CMD.

-Upon being term-limited in 1998, Abalos ran for congressman of the lone district of Mandaluyong but lost to incumbent Neptali Gonzales II.